duckness/orbital-team-L/README.md

 Apollo 11 | Unit testing | ?
 Apollo 11 | Performance optimization | ✗
 ??? | Provide a RSS API | ✗
-Other | Ridiculously beautiful CSS | ✗
+??? | Ridiculously beautiful CSS | ✗
+??? | Relevent JS for cool stuff | ✗
+Other | Use Postgresql for the project | ✓
 Other | Decide on a licence for the project | ✗
 Other | Actually fill this Readme with more useful information | ✗ Other | Actually get my lazy ass to start coding | ✓

 \* *tentative name*

+## Installation

+to be written